-For the selected physical quantity (except sound speed), a scroll list with the available units of measurement is displayed.
+For the selected physical quantity, a scroll list with the available units of measurement is displayed.

-- Select the unit of measurement of the physical quantity. - Press ENTER.
+· Select the unit of measurement of the physical quantity.

 If the physical quantity or the unit of measurement is changed, the settings of the outputs have to be checked.